restic/restic/doc/manual_rest.rst

       restic backup [flags] FILE/DIR [FILE/DIR] ...

     Flags:
-      -e, --exclude pattern                        exclude a pattern (can be specified multiple times) --exclude-caches                         excludes cache directories that are marked with a CACHEDIR.TAG file.
+      -n, --dry-run                                do not upload or write any data, just show what would be done -e, --exclude pattern                        exclude a pattern (can be specified multiple times) --exclude-caches                         excludes cache directories that are marked with a CACHEDIR.TAG file.
 See https://bford.info/cachedir/ for the Cache Directory Tagging Standard
           --exclude-file file                      read exclude patterns from a file (can be specified multiple times)